+(65) 6394 7696

-Group Head of Risk Governance
+Group Head, Risk Governance (former)

 IHH HEALTHCARE BHD

-JETA GARDEN GROUP
+JETA GARDEN GLOBAL

 Studying contemporary planning issues in Australia and overseas, Peter is well equipped to provide uncompromising industry service.
 Academically he has tertiary qualifications in health administration, demographic analysis, social research, accounting and management.

 Complementing his Jeta activities Peter holds several local and international Directorships on Corporate Boards and Statutory authorities.
 In recognition of his contribution to the health and aged care industries, Peter received an Adjunct appointment in the Centre for Population and Environmental Health Griffith University, Brisbane Australia.

 Safura Moin plays the role of Head of Digital Transformation and Innovation at KPJ Healthcare Berhad, the number one private healthcare provider in Malaysia.
 She initiated several digital projects within KPJ Healthcare since the creation of the function within the group, among them retail e-commerce, mobile app and continuously enhancing the digital assets.

 She is a firm believer of the of the need to put patients first in the digital build for KPJ, as this is the way to add on patient engagement, loyalty and overall satisfaction.
 She helps with building the competence of digital within the group and creating the awareness of the innovations for the medical professionals working in KPJ Healthcare, among them 3D Printing for medical.